 The child has a simultaneous wish both to be hidden and to be found.
 Symbolically this may represent the child’s inner self, being hidden but also wishing to be found.
 Some children might feel like no-one cares enough to look for and find them.
 They might feel they aren’t even noticed and seen.
 ‘Out of sight out of mind’, as is so often the reality for traumatized children.
+Phillips (2009) states,

-In one of the training sessions I attended in those early days of my career we watched a video of a well-known psychologist, Bruno Bettleheim, talking about his work in a famous institution.
-He said that sometimes a child could not be stopped from running away so rather than ‘run after him’ they tried to ‘run with him’.
+In one of the training sessions, I attended in those early days of my career we watched a video of the psychologist, Bruno Bettleheim (1986, Part 2, 5.58), talking about his pioneering work in the Orthogenic School in Chicago, explained that sometimes a child could not be stopped from running away so rather than ‘run after him’ they tried to ‘run with him’.

 Sometimes a child may run away on his own and other times with another child or group of children.
 This can raise additional worries and questions.
 Such as, is one or more of the children abusing another?
 What are they doing when they are away?
 Are they getting into delinquent activities?
 If they feel excited having adults on the run, do we make matters worse by joining in with the chase?
 If we don’t, are we like the neglectful parent?
 What happens to any children who do not join in with the running away?
-Is all our attention on them distracted, so running away becomes a way of gaining attention?
+Is our attention on them distracted, so running away becomes a way of gaining attention?
 Is what we are providing in the home interesting, nurturing and stimulating so that there is a bigger pull towards staying rather than leaving?

 Knowing the child’s history may also give us important clues.
 Is there a pattern of running away in the child’s life?
 Did important people in the child’s life run away?
 Was the family always on the move?
 If the child did run away before what happened afterwards?
 Was she punished or moved to another placement?
-Is the running away a form of testing to see what we will do?
+Is running away a form of testing to see what we will do?

 Running away can also be a symbolic wish to escape fears and situations.
 These might be connected to the past rather than a reality in the present.
 A traumatized child feels as if the trauma or the possibility of it is still present.
 Is being on the move, a way of avoiding pain?
 If the child had someone alongside her to hold and work with her pain would the need to run away change?
 If we work on facing the pain, might the need to run away get worse?
-Thinking what the running may mean symbolically can be a helpful area to explore.
+Thinking about what running away may mean symbolically can be a helpful area to explore.
 A psychologist, Rudy Gonzalez explained a useful example to me.
-He had noticed in Australia that children in ‘out of home’ care would often be attracted towards a train track if there was one close by.
+He had noticed in Australia that children in a care home often ran to a close-by train track.
 Young people and adults who have ‘behaviour problems’ are often referred to as being ‘off the rails’ or ‘on the wrong track’.
-Rudy refers to Sharon who could often be found by the train tracks,
+Rudy refers (Barton et al., 2012, p.99) to Sharon who could often be found by the train tracks.

 We could have judged Sharon’s behaviour as being only destructive, which may have resulted in a punitive response.
 In contrast, seeing the behaviour as an attempt to act out a positive desire which was to get on the ‘right track’ led to a more empathetic response.
 Through her behaviour, Sharon had introduced the symbol of the train tracks.
 Travel metaphors such as trains and train tracks are full of symbolic possibilities – excitement, envy for those on the train, danger, change, escape, being on the move, a new life.
-(Barton et al., 2012, p.99)

-I think that is a good place to finish, there is plenty to think about on this subject!
+I think that is a good place to finish, there is plenty to think about on this subject.